 BUMS seats in government colleges are the longed-for through NEET exam.
 Then comes those courses offered by Deemed Universities such as Jamia Hamdard.
 The private BUMS colleges like Institute of Asian Medicine Sciences, Srinagar; Z.V.M.
 Unani Medical College and Hospital, Pune are most sought after colleges.

 The admission process of national level undergraduate entrance exam has started with the release of application form, along with the brochure.
-NEET registration 2019 started on November 1, 2018, and was suppose to close on November 30, which later on was extended till December 7, 2018.
-Only the registered candidates can download NEET admit card 2019 from April 15, onwards.
+NEET registration 2020 will begin from December 2, 2019, and will be closed on December 31.
+Only the registered candidates can download NEET admit card 2020 from March 27, onwards.

-Since, the exam is to be conducted on May 5, the test takers can must understand the detailed structure of NEET 2019 exam pattern as mentioned in the table below.
+It is mandatory for the test takers to understand the detailed structure of NEET 2020 exam pattern as mentioned in the table below.

 Mode of exam